ShalithaCell/AgeCalculator/README.md

 # Purpose

-The purpose of this project is to practice classes and objects in objective c for beginners.
+The purpose of this project is to practice classes and objects in objective c.

 ---